LumenFour/HotelApplication/README.md

 * Use of design patterns
 * Layer separation
 * Ability to “quickly” switch from H2 to another database (MySQL, PostgreSQL, Mongo, etc.)

+## Launching the Application

+The application is launched from the console using the command:

 ```bash
 mvn spring-boot:run